When Headaches Keep Returning: The Role of Tension and the Nervous System

 Headaches and migraines can be disruptive, exhausting, and difficult to manage.
-For some people, they appear occasionally and resolve on their own.
-For others, they are recurring and deeply impact daily life, focus, and sleep.
+For some, they appear occasionally.
+For others, they return often enough to affect focus, sleep, and daily life.

-• Tightness in the neck, shoulders, and upper back
+• Chronic tightness in the neck, shoulders, and upper back

 • Jaw clenching or shallow breathing

-They often feel like pressure, tightness, or a band around the head.
+They often feel like pressure or a band around the head.

-The head is supported by a network of muscles in the neck, shoulders, upper back, and jaw.
-When these areas are under constant strain, they can restrict circulation, increase pressure, and contribute to head pain.
+The head is supported by an interconnected network extending through the neck, shoulders, upper back, jaw, and ribcage.
+When these areas remain under chronic strain, circulation can become restricted and pressure patterns can develop.

 Common contributors include: